bwsw/cloudstack-ui/docs/source/CSUI-Settings.rst

 The maximum allowed value is 300 minutes.
 Please, note that a long time period of an idle session decreases the account security.

 The session timeout can be set in the configuration file.
-Please, see more information in  `Config Guide <https://github.com/bwsw/cloudstack-ui/blob/master/ConfigGuide.md>`_.
+You will find more information in  `Config Guide <https://github.com/bwsw/cloudstack-ui/blob/master/ConfigGuide.md>`_.

 Save VM passwords by defalt